Food is the ultimate diplomat.

 Armed with that knowledge, they returned to the US to focus solely on Pinoy Heritage.
-The feedback, Ang relates, was so astonishing that the couple decided to travel again, this time to provinces they haven’t been to yet.
+The feedback, Ang says, was so astonishing that the couple decided to travel again, this time to provinces they haven’t been to yet.
 “We went around Iloilo, Bacolod, Pampanga, Quezon, and Davao because we really feel it’s imperative to represent Filipino food the best we can to avoid people from being deferred to our food,” he says.

 Their noble advocacy does double duty.
 First, it helps raise money to help the typhoon-stricken families.
 Then, as Ang explains, “Filipino food is an evolution.
-It’s adapted itself to all different traders, settlers and conquerors.
+It’s adapted itself to all different traders, settlers, and conquerors.
 By cooking Filipino food using fresh California produce, we’re instigating yet another one of its evolutions.”

 Straight to the source